 VAT is due in the country of destination

-For deliveries within the EU, an EU-wide standardized threshold will apply instead of the delivery thresholds from 2021: If the total amount (excluding VAT) of the deliveries remains below 10,000 euros in the year and was also below 10,000 euros in the previous year, the deliveries will not be taxed in the country of destination but in the country in which the supplier is established.
+For deliveries within the EU, an EU-wide standardized threshold will apply instead of the delivery thresholds from 2021: If the total amount (excluding VAT) of the deliveries remained below 10,000 euros in the year and was also below 10,000 euros in the previous year, the deliveries will not be taxed in the country of destination but in the country in which the supplier is established.

-Uniform threshold value of 10,000 euros
+A uniform threshold value of 10,000 euros